Flying with your dog to Mexico City (CDMX)

 Dog parks and outdoor spaces in Mexico City

 Mexico City has a surprising amount of green space.
-Having access to it makes a big difference when traveling with a dog.

 Parque México became one of our regular spots.
-It’s centrally located, easy to access, and always full of dogs, which makes it great for both walking and socializing.
-It’s one of those places where you immediately feel how dog-friendly the city can be.
+It’s centrally located, easy to access, and always full of dogs which makes it great for walking and socializing.
+It’s one of those places where you immediately feel how dog-friendly the city is.
+We also spent time at Parque Naucalli which is a completely different experience.
+It’s larger, less crowded, and has more open space.
+One of the highlights was watching other dogs use the agility course.
+Beckham was completely fascinated by it.

 Restaurants and Cafes in Mexico City with a dog

 One of the most surprising things about Mexico City is how relaxed and open to dogs many restaurants and cafes are.
 In the right neighborhoods, especially Roma and Condesa, it’s very common to see dogs sitting beside their owners at outdoor tables.
-In most cases, I didn’t have to ask — it was just accepted.
+One of our regular spots was Bago Cafe where Beckham quickly figured out that a pup cup was always waiting for him.
+It’s small details like that that make the experience feel welcoming rather than restrictive.

 Getting around Mexico City with a dog

-Walking is often the easiest way to get around, especially in neighborhoods like Roma and Condesa where everything is close together.
+Walking is often the easiest way to get around.
+Especially in neighborhoods like Roma and Condesa where everything is close together.

-The metro itself can be useful, but it gets extremely crowded, particularly during peak hours.
+The metro itself can be useful but it gets extremely crowded.
+Particularly during peak hours.
 If your dog isn’t comfortable in tight, busy environments, it’s best to avoid it during those times.

 Vet access and pet services in Mexico City